ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

     - **0.25 IOPS per GB** is designed for workloads with low I/O intensity.
 These workloads are typically characterized by having a large percentage of data inactive at a time.
 Example applications include storing mailboxes or departmental level file shares.
     - **2 IOPS per GB** is designed for most general-purpose usage.
 Example applications include hosting small databases that are backing web applications or virtual machine disk images for a hypervisor.
     - **4 IOPS per GB** is designed for higher-intensity workloads.
 These workloads are typically characterized by having a high percentage of data active at a time.
 Example applications include transactional and other performance-sensitive databases.
     - **10 IOPS per GB** is designed for the most demanding workloads such as those created by NoSQL databases, and data processing for Analytics.
-This tier is available in [most data centers](/docs/BlockStorage?topic=BlockStorage-selectDC) for storage that is provisioned up to 4 TB.
+This tier is available in [all data centers](/docs/BlockStorage?topic=BlockStorage-selectDC) for storage that is provisioned up to 4 TB.

 8. On the right, review your order summary, and apply your Promo Code if you have one.